-- Upon receipt of a Complaint, the Director, SSRM will conduct an initial review to determine whether the allegations in the Complaint fall within the scope of this policy.
-This review will occur within fourteen (14) calendar days of receipt of a Complaint unless exceptional circumstances exist that prevent the Director, SSRM from meeting this timeline, in which case the Director, SSRM will contact the Complainant as soon as possible to inform them of the revised timeline. - 2.
-If the Director, SSRM determines that the Complaint falls within the scope of this policy, the Director will do one of the following: - a. appoint an Investigator to investigate the Complaint; or - b. refer the matter to the alternative resolution process described below. - 3.
-If the Director, SSRM determines that the allegations in the Complaint do not fall within the scope of this policy, the Director, SSRM will advise the Complainant of this decision along with reasons.
-If the Director, SSRM believes that the Complaint discloses other kinds of misconduct or information that the College may need to act on under another College policy or process, the

-Director may refer the Complaint or the relevant portions of the Complaint to the appropriate College authority.
+- Upon receipt of a Complaint, the Director, SSRM will within two (2) business days acknowledge receipt of the Complaint and conduct an initial review to determine whether any immediate interim measures (per Policy Statement 8) are warranted to ensure the safety of the Complainant pending full review of the Complaint; where interim measures are warranted, the College will put these in place expeditiously. - 2.
+After acknowledging receipt of the Complaint and, where warranted, putting interim measures in place, the Director, SSRM will within an additional seven (7) business days review the Complaint in full and do one of the following: - a.
+Where the allegations within the Complaint do not fall within scope of this and/or any other College policy, the Director, SSRM will advise the Complainant of this decision and provide an explanation. - b.
+Where the Director, SSRM determines that the Complaint falls within scope of this policy and/or any other College policy, the Director will do one of the following: - i. advise the Respondent that a Complaint has been filed; and - ii. with the agreement of both Complainant and the Respondent, refer the matter to an alternative resolution process, as outlined below; or - iii. appoint an Investigator to investigate the Complaint, as outlined below. - 3.
+If the Director, SSRM believes that the Complaint discloses other kinds of misconduct or information that the College may need to act on under another College policy or process, the Director may refer the Complaint or the relevant portions of the Complaint to the appropriate College authority.
 When appropriate, the Director will consult with the person making the Complaint before referring it elsewhere.